uon-language/specification/spec.md

 ### References

 A reference refers to another field on a *UON* document.
 A reference can be resolved or not when generating a document.
 It can be a local reference or a remote reference when the target has to be fetched outside from the document.
-References can also acts as hyperlinks, this is especially the case when representing a UON document in a Web browser.
+References can also act as hyperlinks, this is especially the case when representing a UON document in a Web browser.

 | Explicit                        | Syntactic sugar |
 | ------------------------------- | --------------- |